Tour de France: Marc Hirschi wins stage 12 | DW | 10.09.2020

 Slovenian Primoz Roglic retained the yellow jersey as the overall leader.
 He holds a 21-second advantage over Colombia's Egan Bernal, last year's winner.

-The next stage: This is one for the climbers with an elevation of 4,400 meters providing a tough test on the 13th stage of the Tour.
+The next stage: There's a tough test in store on stage 13 with the biggest elevation of the Tour and a total of 4,400 meters in climbing.
 The trek stretches 191 kilometers through the mountainous heart of the Massif Central, leaving from Chatel-Guyon towards a summit finish on the extinct volcano of Puy Mary.
+The favorites will have to be at the top of their game.

 js / (dpa, Reuters)